littlewhywhat/playing-with-shifts/README.md

 -test output specific test prefixes
 -filter output only specific rooms (ones with difference in max score)

-arguments parser doesn't care if there are some useless arguments - as long as it can find necessary ones it will do the work. all parameters are either single tags
+arguments parser doesn't care about order and if there are some useless arguments - as long as it can find necessary ones it will do the work. all parameters are either single tags or followed by string with value.

 // general
 -f path